addb-swstarlab/addb_tuning/README.md

 ```
 type=int
 --query ,  -q : Define a number of tpc-h query to test
---trails,  -t : Define a number of iteration to tune
+--trials,  -t : Define a number of iteration to tune

 type=str
 --sqfile,  -s : Provide a required sql file path to be tuned